 The Progress Tests generate information on how the students are doing in the subject.
 The results are one of many contributing factors to setting and set movements.

 The CHS South Academic Report is designed to drive academic progress and enable independence by focusing on student’s strengths and areas for development in each of their subjects.
-For their specified areas for development, students will be provided with ‘therapies’ tailored to enable independent study and learning.
+For their specified areas for development, students are provided with ‘Solutions’ tailored to enable independent study and learning.
 The CHS South Academic Report can be accessed online via smartphone, tablet and laptop.

 The report has three distinct areas:

-- Therapies are linked resources (either online or through textbooks) that will help each student make progress specifically linked to their Area for Development.
-All students have a 5-year learning journey at CHS South to enable them to become Successful, Creative and Happy.
+All students have a 5-year learning journey at CHS South to enable them to become Creative, Happy and Successful.
 Good learning habits are crucial to enable success.
 One such habit is independent study.
-We encourage you to talk to your child about their report and ensure they complete the therapies that they have been provided for each subject.
-We believe that developing independent study habits will support our students becoming Successful, Creative and Happy.
+We encourage you to talk to your child about their report and ensure they complete the Solutions that they have been provided for each subject.
+We believe that developing independent study habits will support our students becoming Creative, Happy and Successful.

 Students will also receive an end of year Tutor Report which will reflect on each student’s personal development over the year and will be sent out in the Summer Term.